AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 **Item selection and placement sequence**
 ![detailed_arch](./media/Policy.png)
 > **Legend to the figure:** `w` and `v` represent the weight and the value of an item; `c` and `l` represent the maximum capacity and the current load of a backpack.
+Each row in the plot represents an item selection (left plot) and its placement sequence (right plot).

+Interpreting the selection decision is hard and, therefore, we can only hypothesize.
+Nevertheless, interesting behavior happens during the first step.
+In this step the Item selecting network selected the item with weight 13 and value 96.
+Then, during the placement the network considers 3 contender backpacks: backpack with capacity 13; backpack with capacity 14; backpack with capacity 19.
+The last backpack was the one that received the least attention.
+Why?
+First of all, because this backpack is feasible, i.e., item with weight 13 and value 96 can fit.
+However, this raises the following question: `why the with capacity 19 received less attention than the backpack with capacity 14?`.
+We can only hypothesize but it seem that the network gave more attention to the backpack with with capacity 14 because it knows that there is an item with weight 1 and value 88, i.e., it knows that if it places item with weight 13 and value 96 and then item weight 1 and value 88 then the backpack will be full and there won't be any unused space in it.
+Nevertheless, the network selected, by giving the highest attention, the backpack with the capacity of 13.
+After placing the item with weight 13 and value 96 the backpack is at full capacity and, therefore, can't accept any other item.

 # Resource Placement at Edge Devices
 **Problem statement**: At each time `t` a randomly sized batch of user's requests arrive, each has its own profile with the following information: